PabloCaDa/agileApiTest/README.md

 **Costumers**: Every registered user can manipulate this resource by doing the next actions:

     • List all costumers in the DB.
-    • Get one constumer in concrete.
+    • Get a specific costumer.
     • Create a new costumer.
     • Update a costumer's information.
     • Delete a costumer in the DB.